terra-analitika/hi-we-are-terra-analitika/README.md

 # terra-analitika

+We are a group of geoscience and data science enthusiasts consisting of alumni and students of Geophysics of Bandung Institute of Technology, Indonesia.
+Through terra-analitika, we dream of being the powerhouse of computational geoscience in Indonesia that runs on the wonders of data science, machine learning, cloud computation, and more.
+There are lots of projects that we build here to promote programming skills for young geoscientists (geophysicists, geologists, & reservoir) through Google Colab.

 Make Python "down to earth" 🌎 for young geoscientists.
-We create numerous projects and notebooks that implement Python in the field of geoscience (geophysics, geology, reservoir).
-Initiated by a group of data science enthusiasts of Geophysics of Institut Teknologi Bandung.
 Made in Indonesia.

 Best,